vyshane/grpc-scala-microservice-kit/README.md

 make test
 ```

-# Deployment (Work in Progress)
+# Deployment

+_Deployment is a work in Progress_

-A [Helm chart](deploy/echod/) is provided for deployment to a Kubernetes cluster.
-To run the deployment:
+A [Helm chart](deploy/echod/) is provided for deployment to a [Kubernetes](http://kubernetes.io) cluster.
+To run the deployment against your current Kubernetes context:

 ```text
 make deploy